HardCorePawn/BlockchainSearch/README.md

 # BlockchainSearch
-Small Google Chrome Extension that helps automate searching for TXs and ADDRs on various blockexplorers
+Small Google Chrome Extension that helps automate searching for Bitcoin TXs and ADDRs on various blockexplorers